spark-156/portfolio/API.md

 ### GET /api/skills/id/:id
 Get a specific skill by id

-Replace ":id" part of the string with the id of the skill you wish to retrieve.
+Replace the ":id" part of the string with the id of the skills object you wish to delete

+`Example: /api/skills/id/1897264681`

 returns a json in the following format:
 ```
 [
   {
+    _id: String,
     skills: [
       {
         skillName: String,